veggie/veggie/README.md

 ### Motivation

-Veggie was created to do 3 things:
+Veggie was created to do the following:

 - serve mock data in a dev server
 - serve the same data in tests